tjol/advent-of-code-2024/README.md

 - Day 16: Tough but fair.
 Actually the progression from easier to harder inputs was very well done!
 - Day 17: Unclear if the wine helped but I got there in the end.
 Not sure if my solution is general or if the pattern I think I spotted is only in my input by chance...
 - Day 18: Part 2 was much easier than I expected (assuming you don't need your code to be fast)
+- Day 19: I can think of a few ways in which part 2 could have been a lot worse.